SorutoProject/Soruto-Web-Develop/README-EN.md

 * Basic Functions(New/Open a file/Save)
 * Use LocalStorage
-* Show the length and file size
+* Show the length and the file size
 * Dual view mode
 * Source view mode
 * Page view mode